dupgit/versions/README.md

 * 'byproject": The site gives access to one feed per project. brackets '{}' represents the name of the project as found in the 'project' list.

+# Installation

+In pypi the project is named program_versions but is still invoked by the command `versions`.

 # Usage